-- The individual is frequently required to use repeatative motions more than twice per minute.
+- The individual is frequently required to use repetitive motions more than twice per minute.

-- The individual is occasionally climb stairs / ladders; stoop, kneel, crouch or crawl; reach, pull, push with hands and arms below head; lift up to 20 pounds with control; push up to 20 pounds with control.
+- The individual is occasionally climb stairs/ladders; stoop, kneel, crouch or crawl; reach, pull, push with hands and arms below head; lift/push up to 20 pounds with control.

 The work environment characteristics described below are representative of those an individual encounters while performing the essential functions of the Door Host job.

-- While performing the duties of this job, the individual is regularly to work in outdoor weather conditions to include direct sunlight, heat or cold; noise level-loud noise (noise when raised conversation is needed).
+- While performing the duties of this job, the individual is regularly to work in outdoor weather conditions to include direct sunlight, heat or cold.

-- While performing this job, the noise level in the work environment is often Loud Noise.
+- While performing this job, the noise level in the work environment is often loud.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.